 Until into the war years, the square – as the forum of the Movement – was used for marches and memorial services.’

 So in my ignorance I had stumbled upon the centre of the cyclone of the NAZI movement that had taken the world on a catastrophic ride from 1923 to 1945.
-It was from Kongsplatz that Hitler had gathered 3000 armed supporters and marched down the route to Odeonplatz where his parade was met by armed police who fired on the NAZIs with 16 casualties.
-Hitler himself had a long memory and so the Munich police chief of the time, Gustav Ritter von Kahr, who had organised the police greeting for the NAZIs was murdered eleven years later in the so-called ‘Night of Long Knives’.
+It was from Konigsplatz that Hitler had gathered 3000 armed supporters and marched down the route to Odeonplatz where his parade was met by armed police who fired on the NAZIs with 16 casualties.
+Hitler himself had a long memory and so the Munich police chief of the time, Gustav Ritter von Kahr, who had organised the police greeting for the NAZIs, was murdered eleven years later in the so-called ‘Night of Long Knives’.

 Konigsplatz became not only the centre of National Socialism over the years that followed the Beer Hall Putsch, it became a memorial site for those NAZI ‘heroes’ who died in the fighting at the time.
 Two memorial ‘Temples of Honour’ (Ehrentempel) were built in the square and became the site for mass rallies during the 1930s.
 The bodies of the fallen NAZIs were buried here.
 The image on the right shows Hitler welcoming his fascist friend Benito Mussolini to one of the ‘Temples of Honour’.
-These NAZI memorial buildings were destroyed by the occupying forces in 1947 and it is only the ‘Brown Building’ that remains to remind visitors of the dark past of this beautiful square.
+These NAZI memorial buildings were destroyed by the occupying forces in 1947 and it is only the ‘Brown House’ that remains to remind visitors of the dark past of this beautiful square.

 From the ‘Brown House’ on the morning of my visit, I wandered down Brienner Str to inspect the black obelisk that I had seen in the distance on the first afternoon when I entered Konigplatz.
 It was in the centre of a star-shaped ‘roundabout’ called Karolinenplatz.
 It was a memorial built in the 1830s in the time of Ludwig I to commemorate the 30000 Bavarian soldiers who had lost their lives in Napoleon’s 1812 campaign against Russia.